Roofing dumpster rental in El Cajon

 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our standard c&d debris service—keeping your job site organized.
-Pure asphalt tear-offs, however, run on our specialized roofing line for efficient disposal.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—keeping pure asphalt tear-offs on the standard roofing line.
+This ensures your project stays efficient, compliant, and correctly sorted.

 Driveway Placement for Roofing Crew Workflow